 Subject to subclause (2), a CPP proposal must contain, in all material respects, the information specified in this subpart.

-For the purpose of subclause (1)-

-where a CPP applicant seeks only a quality standard variation, its CPP proposal need only contain the information specified in clauses 5.4.2, 5.4.3, 5.4.4 and 5.4.5; and

-where a CPP proposal is made in accordance with provisions in a DPP determination relating to the submission of CPP proposals in response to a catastrophic event, the information specified in clause 5.4.3 is not required.
+For the purpose of subclause (1), where a CPP proposal is made in accordance with provisions in a DPP determination relating to the submission of CPP proposals in response to a catastrophic event, the information specified in clause 5.4.3 is not required.

 Reasons for the proposal